DanKolev/aws_wordpress_manual_build/part_2_setup_wp_server_manually.md

  - Set Data type to `text`

- - Set Value to `labwordpressdb`
+ - Set Value to `spcwordpressdb`

  - Click `Create parameter`

 Create Parameter - DBEndpoint (the endpoint for the wordpress DB .. )

- - Click `Create Parameter` Set Name to `/Lab/Wordpress/DBEndpoint` Set Description to `Wordpress Endpoint Name`
+ - Click `Create Parameter` Set Name to `/SPC/Wordpress/DBEndpoint` Set Description to `Wordpress Endpoint Name`

  - Set Tier to `Standard`